-BIO 399 · Introduction to Research 1 Credit

-An introduction to research methodology in the biological sciences, with experience in the use of biological literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
+BIO 399 • Introduction to Research 1 Credit An introduction to research methodology in the biological sciences, with experience in the use of biological literature and an examination of how to distinguish and evaluate different types of scientific writing and presentations.
 Experience in the development of a research proposal.

-Prerequisites: BIO 218 and major in biology, biochemistry/molecular biology, or science education 9-12: life science emphasis; Junior standing.
+Prerequisites: BIO 218 and major in biology or biochemistry/molecular biology; Junior standing.
 Special Notes: Carries cross-credit in environmental studies.
 Offered: Fall, Spring.